Gdoc/Admin

 Land use by food type

-The amount of land required to produce food has wide variations depending on the product--this is especially true when differentiating crops and animal products.
+The amount of land required to produce food has wide variations depending on the product — this is especially true when differentiating crops and animal products.
 In the chart here we have plotted the average land required (sometimes termed the "land footprint") to produce one gram of protein across a range of food types.

 At the bottom of the scale, we see that cereal crops typically have a small land impact per unit of protein (although such protein is often lacking in some essential amino acids).
-At the upper end of the spectrum we find meat products, with the land required for beef or mutton up to 100 times larger than cereals.
+At the upper end of the spectrum, we find meat products, with the land required for beef or mutton up to 100 times larger than cereals.
 However, it's important to note the differences in land required across the meat products: poultry and pork have a land footprint 8-10 times lower than that of beef.
-This means individuals can make notable reductions in the environmental impact of their diets simply by substituting lower-impact meat products for beef or mutton.
+This means individuals can make notable reductions in the environmental impact of their diets simply by substituting lower-impact meat products for beef, lamb or mutton.

 Arable land needed per unit of crop production

-This visualization shows the index of the arable land area needed to produce an equivalent aggregate of crop production, relative to the land area needed in 1961 i.e. values in 1961 are equal to 1.0.
-For example, globally in 2014, the index value was 0.3; this means only 30% of the arable land area was needed to produce the same quantity of crops relative to 1961.
+This visualization shows the index of the arable land area needed to produce an equivalent aggregate of crop production relative to the land area needed in 1961, i.e., values in 1961 are equal to 1.0.
+For example, globally, in 2014, the index value was 0.3; this means only 30% of the arable land area was needed to produce the same quantity of crops relative to 1961.
 70% less land was needed.

 The crop production index (PIN) is the sum of crop commodities produced (after deductions of quantities used as seed and feed).
 It is weighted by the commodity prices.
 The FAO explains the construction of the PIN in detail here.

-The idea for this chart is taken from Ausubel, Wernick, and Waggoner (2013).7
+The idea for this chart is taken from Ausubel, Wernick, and Waggoner (2013).1

 The authors write: